COVID-19 has been the single biggest disruption to the global economy in the last decade.

 It’s important to know what their critical needs are.
-It could be that certain products are in more demand than others, or are more critical to the customer’s operations than others.
+It could be that certain products are in more demand than others, or are more critical to the customer’s operations.

 There’s a difference between verbally acknowledging risks to operations and mapping them.

-This would have a similar format to the business continuity plan.
+This will have a similar format to the business continuity plan.

-The policy would identify key risks.
-From there, it would state what actions would need to be taken to continue operations and who is responsible for these steps.
+The policy will identify key risks.
+From there, it will state what actions would need to be taken to continue operations and who is responsible for these steps.

 A simple example is moving to a secondary source of supply if there’s a closure of a plant supplying key raw materials.

 - Cross functional knowledge management

 Knowledge of the governance structure should be shared within the organisation.
 Not just as a written policy but as a genuine understanding of the roles and actions that will take place.

 Aligning the cyber security, business continuity and operational resilience teams breaks down siloes and promotes leadership.